• Skip to primary navigation

 ⅓ cup (42 g) all-purpose flour, ½ cup (100 g) light brown sugar, 2 ¼ teaspoons ground cinnamon

-• Scatter butter pieces evenly over flour mixture and pulse until coarse crumbs form (if no food processor — use a pastry cutter or fork and knife to cut butter into mixture until coarse crumbs form).
+• Scatter butter pieces evenly over flour mixture and pulse until sandy crumbs form (if no food processor — use a pastry cutter or fork and knife to cut butter into mixture until coarse crumbs form).

-8 Tablespoons (113 g) cold salted butter
+8 Tablespoons (113 g) salted butter

 Notes